Come and work in a school:

 Ampleforth is one of Europe’s foremost Catholic boarding schools, committed to all round excellence and academic ambition.
 This post will provide the successful applicant with the opportunity to join us in working with students to cultivate learning as an attitude, a value for life.

-We require, for September 2018, a well-qualified, skilled and enthusiastic part-time Countryside Management teacher to deliver the Level 3 BTEC National qualification.
-In the first instance, this will be to Extended Certificate and Foundation Diploma level, and will include the ‘Gamekeeping’ and the ‘Control of Countryside Pests and Predators’ optional modules.
+We require, for September 2018, a well-qualified, skilled and enthusiastic part-time Hospitality teacher to deliver the Level 3 BTEC National qualification.
+In the first instance, this will be to Extended Certificate level.
 The ability to teach both practical skills and theoretical knowledge is essential.

-Countryside pursuits have long been a core feature of Ampleforth life, with students able to take part in beagling, game shooting, fishing and riding.
-The introduction of Countryside Management looks to build on this, and capitalise on the College’s unique location and facilities.
-This is one of three BTEC Nationals being introduced in September 2018, and there may well be opportunities for the right candidate to also contribute towards the delivery of the Enterprise & Entrepreneurship or Hospitality qualifications, if desired.
+Hospitality is one of Ampleforth’s core Benedictine values.
+The introduction of Hospitality as an academic subject looks to build on this, and capitalise on the College’s unique location and facilities, which include the St Laurence Cookery School (a well-equipped teaching kitchen), a commercial tea room and visitor accommodation.
+This is one of three BTEC Nationals being introduced in September 2018, and there may well be opportunities for the right candidate to also contribute towards the delivery of the Enterprise & Entrepreneurship or Countryside Management qualifications, if desired.

 We are looking for a teacher who is committed to giving students the confidence to search for answers, to be inquisitive and who can turn interests into enthusiasms.

-The closing date for applications will be Monday 30th April 2018 at 3pm.
+The closing date for this role is Monday 30th April 2018 at 3pm.

 Interviews will take place as soon as possible thereafter.